Genivia/ugrep/README.md

     zfgrep = ugrep -J1 -F -U -Y -z

-Option `-J1` specifies one thread of execution to produce the exact same output ordering as GNU/BSD grep and `-Y` enables empty matches for 100% compatibility, see details further below.
+Option `-J1` specifies one thread of execution to produce the exact same output ordering as GNU/BSD grep at the cost of lower performance and `-Y` enables empty matches for 100% compatibility, see details further below.

 <a name="aliases"/>